Always thrilling when someone reads your work, but…

 My Lakehurst book is here, so that’s pretty cool

-Even though the real work now begins — I frickin’ hate promotion — I feel like I’ve come to the end of a long road.
+Even though the real work now begins -- I frickin' hate promotion -- I feel like I've come to the end of a long road.
 See, Lakehurst: Barrens, Blimps & Barons, my book on the history of the Pine Barrens town best known for the Hindenburg disaster, is finally ready for public consumption.
-I’ve been pecking away at this book since 2002, first as a short series of articles for a local newspaper, later as an expanded series of more in-depth stories on local history, and finally as this book.
-It is not only comprehensive and (I hope) engaging to read, it’s also a very personal project for me.
-It’d been hard to let the project go and just call it DONE.
-When I lasted…
+I've been pecking away at this book since 2002, first as a short series of articles for a local newspaper, later as an expanded series of more in-depth stories on local history, and finally as this book.
+It is not only comprehensive and (I hope) engaging to…

 Thinking about doing some self-publishing, part 1